enebular/docs/en/Files/DeployFile.md

 ![File List](./../../img/File/DeployFile-device.png)

-When the ** Deploy ** button is clicked the deploy process starts and the file's **Deployment History** is displayed.
+The deploy process then starts and the file's **Deployment History** is displayed.
 The status of the deployment to the devices can be checked here.

 ![File List](./../../img/File/DeployFile-deployHistory.png)